treeverse/katacoda-playground/lakeFS-play/step4.md

 Now we could use spark shell and make some changes on our new branch.

 Open spark shell:
 `spark-shell`{{execute}}

+This is a standard installation of Spark - since lakeFS is API compatible with S3, all we need to do is simply add the branch name as a prefix for the path

-now in spark shell we will run the next commands:
+Now in spark shell we will run the next commands:
 `val repo = "my-repo"
  val branch = "my-branch"
  val workDir = s"s3a://${repo}/${branch}/imdb"